Put students at the center

 Plants reproduce in a variety of ways, sometimes depending on animal behavior and specialized features for reproduction.

-Quick built-in formative assessments check for understanding of vocabulary and concepts and mimic high-stakes testing.
+Multiple types of formative assessments check for understanding and include quizzes that mimic high-stakes testing.

 Structure and Function